 Spatial data can be written and queried.
 This feature is in public preview.
 To apply for a free trial, submit a ticket.

-The following issue is fixed: An authentication error occurs due to the created
+The following issue is fixed: An error occurs during user authentication due to the created

-The following issue is fixed: Nodes my fail to start when multiple nodes are started in parallel.
+The following issue is fixed: Nodes may fail to start when multiple nodes are started in parallel.